 About the School of Law and Social Justice

 The School of Law and Social Justice, comprising the Department of Sociology, Social Policy and Criminology and the Liverpool Law School, is an internationally renowned centre for innovative, multidisciplinary research with a distinct expertise in and commitment to social justice issues.

-Over 100 academics are engaged in this vibrant research environment which is supported by fourteen dynamic research clusters and housed within a newly refurbished state-of-the-art building, designed sensitively around our research and impact needs.
+Over 100 academics are engaged in this vibrant research environment which is supported by fourteen dynamic and housed within a newly refurbished state-of-the-art building, designed sensitively around our research and impact needs.

 We pride ourselves on our strong links with academics, practitioners, policy makers, intergovernmental organisations and civil society across the world, enabling us to produce research of the highest quality and relevance.

 The School is also renowned for fostering excellence, innovation and interdisciplinary dialogue in research methods through the through the engage@liverpool initiative.

 This offers year-round methods training events and enables people from very different disciplines to share and develop leading methodological approaches to a range of research issues.

 Applicants should be of postdoctoral status or have equivalent experience and must have the support of an academic member of staff based permanently in the School of Law and Social Justice.
 That academic member of staff will be responsible for hosting the visiting fellow if successful.
 While there is no fixed period for the fellowships, applications for placements of less than two weeks’ duration will not normally be considered.

 Fellows will be expected to develop new or extend existing research collaborations with staff or clusters in the School and outgoing Institution.
 As a minimum this will include the following:

 > participating actively in the research events and activities of the School/research cluster, commensurate with their research;